 In the case of home-routed roaming, when the UE is registered to different PLMNs over 3GPP access and non-3GPP access, the procedure for establishing a MA PDU Session when the UE requests a single-access PDU Session in an ATSSS capable PLMN but no policy in the UE and no local restrictions mandate a single access, is the same with the procedure specified in clause 4.22.2.2, with the following clarifications and modifications:

-- In step 1, the UE sets Request Type to initial request and it may include an "MA PDU Network-Upgrade Allowed" indication in UL NAS Transport message and its ATSSS Capabilities (e.g. the "ATSSS-LL Capability" and/or the "MPTCP Capability") in PDU Session Establishment Request message.
+- In step 1, the UE sets Request Type to initial request and it may include an "MA PDU Network-Upgrade Allowed" indication in UL NAS Transport message and its ATSSS Capabilities in PDU Session Establishment Request message.

 - In step 2, if the AMF receives the "MA PDU Network-Upgrade Allowed" indication, the AMF may select a V-SMF that supports MA PDU sessions.